baoqger/chrisbao/source/_posts/golang-bytes-buffer.md

 ```
 in our case is `os.Stdin`.

+### Customized Reader

-Additionally, we can define our own customized `Reader` and pass it `bufio.NewReader` to understand the buffering IO technique better as following.
+To have a better understand about the buffering IO technique, we can define our own customized `Reader` and pass it `bufio.NewReader` as follows:

 ```golang
 package main